All-Tribune volleyball: Westby's Arena Kvamme named coach of the year

 “That Saturday game was unbelievable,” Kvamme said.
 “The feeling for some of those girls to do things their parents did.
 Some of the girls on our teams were their moms who were on the last Westby regional team.
 That was special to us was to accomplish that.”

-The Norsemen eventually fell in straight sets to St. Croix Falls, an eventual Division 3 state finalist, in the sectional finals to end one of the best runs by a Coulee team in recent memory.
+The Norsemen eventually fell in straight sets to St. Croix Falls, a Division 3 state finalist, in the sectional final to end one of the program’s best runs.

 James Krause can be reached by email at James.KrauseJr@lee.net or on Twitter @jkrausepro.